Personalised Meta-path Generation for Heterogeneous GNNs: The PM-HGNN Framework

-As seen from previous sections, RL-HGNN mainly adopts the RL agent to adaptively design meta-paths for HGRL.
-However, reviewing the overall workflow of RL-HGNN as illustrated in Figure~\ref{fig:overview_models}-(a) and Algorithm~\ref{alg:RL-HGNN}, we identify three limitations: (i) it ignores the impact of the randomness of HGNN on HGRL; (ii) it neglects the structures of HIN while designing meta-paths; (iii) HGNN requires a large number of rounds to train their parameters and obtain node representation which restricts the efficiency of RL-HGNN.
-To be more specific, RL-HGNN designs meta-paths by only considering the node attribute information from the HIN, i.e., state $s_{t}$ summarising the attributes of nodes involved in the meta-path.
-However, the quality of learned node representation is closely related to the HGNN as well but so far RL-HGNN doesn't take this into account.
-For instance, Scardapane and Wang~\cite{SW17} discussed the randomness of deep neural network models and demonstrated various random factors that may influence the model's performance.
-In addition, similar to the training process of other deep neural networks, the encoder of RL-HGNN needs a number of rounds to train their parameters to learn valid node representations in terms of a set of meta-path instances.
-In this way, if HGNN needs $B$ rounds to train their parameters then we need $T \times B$ rounds to complete a meta-path design process with the max $T$ timesteps.
-Meanwhile, theRL agent also needs a large number of quartuple samples ($\mathcal{T}=(s_{t}, a_{t}, s_{t+1}, R_{t})$) to train the policy network which can result in a combinatorial scale explosion.
+As seen in previous sections, PM-HGNN adopts the RL agent to generate meta-paths for HGRL adaptively.
+However, reviewing the overall workflow of PM-HGNN, we identify two limitations.
+(1) PM-HGNN neglects the relational structures of HIN while generating meta-paths; (2) HGNN requires a large number of epochs to train their parameters and obtain node representations, which restricts the efficiency of PM-HGNN.
+To be more specific, PM-HGNN generates meta-paths by only considering the node attribute information from the HIN, i.e., state $s_{t}$ summarising the attributes of nodes involved in the meta-path as Eq.~\ref{eq:state_static}.
+However, HIN's semantic structure is also important information to assist the meta-path generation.
+In addition, similar to the training process of other deep neural networks~\cite{KW17}, the encoder of PM-HGNN needs a number of epochs to train their parameters to learn effective node representations in terms of a set of meta-path instances.
+In this way, if HGNN needs $B$ epochs to train their parameters, then we need $T \times B$ epochs to complete a meta-path generation process with the maximum number of steps $T$.
+Meanwhile, the RL agent also needs lots of explorations to obtain numerous samples ($\mathcal{T}=(s_{t}, a_{t}, s_{t+1}, \mathcal{R}(s_t, a_t))$) to train the policy network that can result in a combinatorial scale explosion.
+In the end, following the average aggregation approach to defining node states, PM-HGNN is not able to distinguish node states with categorical attributes, as shown in Eq.~\ref{eq:state_static}.

-\textbf{New State ($\mathcal{S}$)}.
-To address the identified limitations, we propose an extension of RL-HGNN which can utilise the comprehensive information of both the HIN and the HGNN module.
-Our solution is to define a novel state to capture such information.
-In particular, we utilise the latest node representation vector $H^{t-1}[i]$ of meta-path's starting node $v_{i}$ as the state.
-Following this way, the structure and node attribute information are summarised in $H^{t-1}[i]$ with the help of HGNN, meanwhile the status of HGNN is also reflected in $H^{t-1}[i]$.
-The new state ($\mathcal{S}$) can be formally described as:
+\textbf{New State ($S$)}.
+To address the identified limitations, we propose an extension of PM-HGNN, PM-HGNN\textit{++}, which can utilise the structure information of HIN and significantly accelerate the meta-path generation process.
+Our solution is to define a novel state instead of Eq.~\ref{eq:state_static}.
+Because we notice that the encoder (i.e., HGNN) of PM-HGNN can summarise node attributes and topological structure information involved in meta-paths to assist meta-path generation.
+In particular, we utilise the latest node representation vector $H^{t-1}[v_i]$ of meta-path's starting node $v_{i}$ as the state.
+The new state ($S$) can be formally described as: